| Home

 After a several hundred year “heyday” in ancient Greek

-and then Roman culture - astrology in the Western world, while
+and then Roman culture - astrology in the Western world, while never

 totally dying out, became rather quiet during the dark period of